Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Experiments

 \subsection{Regression}

-In this section, we consider regression tasks using variants of the MNIST dataset (images from class 2), where we artificially rotate the images, and seek to predict the angle of rotation.
-We use a 3-hidden layer MLP with 100 units per layer.
-For these experiments, we consider \LOFI, a replay-buffer trained using gradient descent (\textit{r-sgd}) and a replay-buffer trained using the Adam optimiser (\textit{r-adam}) with memory-sizes $5$ and $10$.
-We also consider r-sgd and r-adam with memory size of 1, corresponding to online gradient descent.
+In this section, we consider regression tasks using variants of the fashion-MNIST dataset (images from class 2), where we artificially rotate the images, and seek to predict the angle of rotation.
+As in the classification setting, we use a 2-hidden layer MLP with 500 units per layer.

 \eat{ To evaluate performance, we compute both the RMSE (which is equal, up to a constant) to the NLL with a plugin MAP estimate , and a Monte-Carlo approximation to the the negative log posterior predictive density (NLPD) (see \cref{appx:predict-obs} for details).
 We add the \textit{-map} suffix for methods evaluated using a plugin estimate of the posterior predictive, and \textit{-mc} suffix for methods that use a Monte Carlo approximation.
 In the case of SGD and Adam, we use the online Laplace method of \citep{Ritter2018online} to compute the posterior, using a diagonal approximation to the Hessian.
 The NLPD results are in the appendix, to save space. }